- Describe the importance of maintaining hygienic conditions in restrooms and changing areas and of following correct diaper and toileting procedures.

 - Make sure all children and adults wash their hands properly.

-In addition, when it comes to diapering and toileting, always do the following:
+In addition, when it comes to diapering and toileting, always:

 - Follow correct diapering and toileting procedures.